Quantum Clarity LLC · HELIOS Project · March 2026

 Connect & Collaborate

 Results are in preparation for submission to ACS Energy Letters / Journal of Power Sources.
 Dataset publication pending.
-Interested in screening your dopant candidates or coatings?
+Interested in an electronic risk profile for your cathode or electrolyte candidates?

-Coming soon: Zenodo dataset · Cr³⁺ and Mg²⁺ validation runs · NCA extension
+Coming soon: Zenodo dataset · Cr³⁺ and Mg²⁺ validation runs · finer Co/Al composition grid at 5–15% · Ta/Nb composition sweep for LLZO